xebia/VisualReview-protractor/README.md

   }
 ```

 * compareSettings, to define the precision of each pixel comparison.
 The value '0' will result in a failure whenever a difference has been found.
-Default '0'.This feature requires VisualReview server version 0.1.5 or higher.
+Default '0'.
+This feature requires VisualReview server version 0.1.5 or higher.

 ```
 compareSettings: {